-- " The Director for Emergency Management and designated staff - " The Director of Public Safety (Chief of Police) and designated staff - " The Senior Vice President for

-Administrative Services along with other designated staff
+- " The Director for Emergency Management and designated staff - " The Director of Public Safety (Chief of Police) and designated staff - " The Chief Financial Officer along with other designated staff

 This process may differ slightly for emergencies or situations occurring at the University Hospital.
 Hospital staff members, hospital security, or UUDPS confirm the existence of a significant emergency or dangerous situation.
 The hospital's public information officer determines the appropriate segment for notification, determines the content of the notification, and initiates the notification.
 Notification may be via pagers, cellular phones, overhead public announcement system, the Campus Alert system, or other methods.